 Master of Science (M.S.)

 Admission requirements: bachelor’s degree in civil or environmental engineering.
-Candidates in other engineering fields or in mathematics, biology, chemistry, or physics may be accepted with the possibility of additional undergraduate prerequisite courses being required.
+Candidates in other engineering or closely related fields may be accepted with the possibility of additional undergraduate prerequisite courses being required.

 The M.S. degree requires 32 credits including two credits of a seminar course.
 Part-time students usually have the seminar credits waived.
 There are two options: